 You could then say: “One competency we will measure is whether you exhibit effective teamwork.
 For example, we’ll review how you work with others by analyzing whether you achieved the objectives outlined and got projects completed on time when collaborating.”

-By including the phrase “for example” in your supporting comments, you provide more depth into the employee’s understanding of how to master the competency outlined.
+By including the phrase “for example” in your performance appraisal, you provide more depth into the employee’s understanding of how to master the competency outlined.

 Keep in mind that you should not only explain your expectation, but you should also provide insight into how to reach beyond the standard.
 How can your employee exceed expectations?